 Losing healthcare due to loss of your job or inability to keep your parent/employer’s insurance coverage is considered a qualifying life event and you can register for healthcare through healthcare.gov.
 You may qualify for a special enrollment circumstance for 30 days and could be eligible for a plan through the Healthcare Marketplace.

-If your income or household changed and you have coverage through the Marketplace, update your information online or call 1(800)318-2596 to get instructions on how to adjust your plan.
+If your income or household changed and you have coverage through the Marketplace, update the information online or call 1-800-318-2596 to get instructions on how to adjust your plan.
 By doing this, you may save some money or even become eligible for free health insurance through Medicaid.
-Also, remember that you must renew your coverage during the upcoming enrollment period (dates TBD).
+Remember that the current enrollment period is November 1, 2020 through December 15, 2020.

 Pennsylvania Health Access Network (PHAN) PHAN is Pennsylvania’s only statewide consumer-driven organization working to expand and protect access to high-quality, equitable, affordable healthcare for all Pennsylvanians.
 If you’ve lost your job or your health insurance due to the pandemic (or for any other reason), you may be eligible for health insurance through the ACA marketplace or Medical Assistance (Medicaid), but you need to act quickly!
 Call their helpline at 877-570-3642 or contact them by email at email@example.com.

 Philadelphia Health Centers City health centers are operated by the Department of Public Health and accept Medicare, Medicaid, HMO plans, as well as most other insurance options.
 Uses sliding scale payments for those who are uninsured.
 Check out locations and hours here.